Yoshitha Rajapaksa: Suspension and investigation

 Following the 2015 presidential election the Defence Secretary of Sri Lanka sent a letter to the Navy Commander directing a probe on how Yoshitha joined the Navy, how he received overseas scholarships and his alleged engagement in active politics and other activities while being a naval officer.
 Navy Spokesperson Commander Kosala Warnakulasuriya announced that the Navy has received a letter about Yoshitha from the Defence Secretary and that a probe will be launched into the issues being raised.

 Yoshitha's resignation letter has not been approved by the Navy Commander and he is serving at the Sri Lanka Navy headquarters.

 Investigations by a Parliamentary Committee revealed in January 2016 that Yoshitha lacked the qualifications needed for enrollment in the navy, failing to get the minimum results after sitting twice for ordinary level exams.
 It was further revealed that the state spent over Rs.22.23 million for his training in the United Kingdom and Ukraine.

 Reinstatement and resignation

 Rajapaksa was reinstated on 25 September 2019, with effect from 28 February 2016 by the Navy Commander on orders of President Maithripala Sirisena to the rank of Lieutenant which he held in 2015.
 He was subsequently promoted to the temporary rank of Lieutenant Commander and appointed as an ADC to a flag officer on 2 October 2019, two days before his wedding that was held per naval traditions on 4 October 2019 in Colombo.

 He resigned from the navy on 10 October 2020 and took up appointment as Prime Minister's chief of staff, having worked with his father during his suspension.
 During his naval career, he had gained a master's degree and PhD from the National Defense University of Ukraine.

+Arrest on corruption charges

+In June 2026, Rajapaksa was arrested by Sri Lanka’s Commission to Investigate Allegations of Bribery or Corruption in connection with corruption allegations relating to his naval career.
+The commission had alleged that his 2006 entry into the Sri Lanka Navy proceeded outside due process, using state funds to attend overseas training at Dartmouth in the United Kingdom.